-Throughout history, when it come to the proverbial entertainment superstar, more often than not, concepts of intention and perception seem locked in a perennial struggle to define an artists legacy.
-There is perhaps no greater example of this confusing and dualistic reality than the case of Michael Joseph Jackson aka the ‘King of Pop’.
+Throughout history, when it comes to the proverbial entertainment superstar, more often than not, concepts of intention and perception seem locked in a perennial struggle to define an artists legacy.
+There is perhaps no greater example of this confusing, often dualistic and complex reality than the curious case of Michael Joseph Jackson aka the ‘King of Pop’.

-Intention: The intended artistic delivery of arguably the most successful, and influential entertainer of all-time, is compelling evidence of bedrock insistence.
+The intended artistic delivery of arguably the most successful, and influential entertainer of all-time, is compelling evidence of bedrock insistence.
 His intention to consistently entertain at the highest levels is clear.
 His intention to influence his adoring fans who literally span the entire planet, and across generations is virtually sacrosanct.
-Also true is his intention to reach as many humans with his music as possible, is clearly and in no uncertain terms evidenced by his record-setting and transcendent commercial success.
+Also true is his intention to reach as many humans with his music as possible.
+The success of which is evidenced by his record-setting commercial success.

 Michael Jackson’s legacy of modified physical appearance.
 Within the minds of folks in the African-American community in America, as well as people the world over, it would be difficult to escape the accusation and/or charge that Michael Jackson was guilty of attempting to abandon his aesthetic blackness, which by extension as a resulted in abandoning his responsibility to the struggle of black people in general.